visual-ds/deep-reinforcement-learning/README.md

 # Scientific-Initiation
-Codes for Scientific Initiation in Deep Reinforcement Learning.
+Codes for Scientific Initiation in Deep Reinforcement Learning at Getulio Vargas Foundation.